beeracademy/web/API.md

   "start_datetime": datetime_string,
   "official": bool,
   "seed": int[],
-  "cards": card[],                 // see below "end_datetime": datetime_string, // only at end of game
+  "cards": card[], // see below
+  "has_ended": bool,
-  "description": string,           // only at end of game }
+  "description": string, // only at end of game
+}
 ```